-The credit worthiness of counterparties is monitored on an ongoing basis in conjunction with the CCFRA's treasury management advisors, Link Asset Services Ltd, who provide timely updates and advice on the standing of counterparties.
+All credit ratings are monitored on an ongoing basis in conjunction with the Commissioner's treasury management advisors, Link Asset Services Ltd, who provide timely updates and advice on the standing of counterparties.
+The CCFRA is alerted to changes to ratings of all three agencies through its use of the Link creditworthiness service.
 Whilst credit ratings are central to the counterparty risk evaluation process, other factors such as the prevailing economic climate are taken into consideration when determining investment strategy and at the time when individual investment decisions are made.
 If this ongoing monitoring results in a significant change to counterparty selection during the year, the CCFRA and the Joint Audit Committee will be advised through the quarterly activities report.